Archduchess Eleonora of Austria: Marriage

 The wedding, a modest ceremony, took place on 9 January 1913 at Saybusch, two days before the wedding of her sister Archduchess Mechthildis of Austria.
-Archduchess Eleanore renounced to her titles upon her marriage becoming simply Mrs von Kloss.
+Archduchess Eleonora renounced to her titles upon her marriage becoming simply Mrs von Kloss.
 The couple settled in Istria.
-Alfons von Kloss worked as Corvette Captain in the Imperial navy, and served with distinction during World War I. Eleanore and her husband stayed in Austria after the fall of the monarchy and lived in Baden bei Wien, in a large villa Eleanore had inherited from her childless uncle Archduke Rainer of Austria.
+Alfons von Kloss worked as Corvette Captain in the Imperial navy, and served with distinction during World War I. Eleonora and her husband stayed in Austria after the fall of the monarchy and lived in Baden bei Wien, in a large villa Eleonora had inherited from her childless uncle Archduke Rainer of Austria.
 One of her sons, Alfons, was military attaché at the Austrian Embassy in Washington, DC.
-Her husband died in 1953, while Eleanora survived him by 21 years and died in 1974 at the age of 87.
+Her husband died in 1953, while Eleonora survived him by 21 years and died in 1974 at the age of 87.
 Most of her many descendants still live in Austria.

 Children

 Archduchess Eleonora and Alfons von Kloss (1880–1953) had eight children: